 The outdoor pools (swimming pool, adventure pool and thermal sitting pool) were 27 to 38 °C (81 to 100 °F).
+This was a unique experience, especially watching locals relaxing and playing chess while sitting in the water.

 Since I had travelled overnight by bus from Krakow, I didn’t have access to freshen up and shower like on the train.
 So after spending a couple of hours enjoying the various pools, I headed back inside and had a nice shower and was ready for the rest of my day.
 I took the M 1 metro from Széchenyi fürdő to Deák Ferenc tér and walked to Elizabeth Square